vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/010/08_shivA_naH.md

 title = "08"

 +++
 The second pāda should read sántu bhrātrā́gne, with coalescence of the avowels.
-This also entails reading, out of sandhi, unaccented agne, contra Pp and HvN.
+This also entails reading, out of sandhi, unaccented agne, contra Pp and Holland & van Nooten Rig Veda edition.

 The impv. sántu is accented because it’s initial in the pāda.